National Aeronautics and Space Administration.

 FOR FURTHER INFORMATION CONTACT:

-NASA's six (6) currently chartered Federal advisory committees are listed below.
-The individual charters may be found at the NASA Advisory Committee Management Division's Web site at http://oiir.hq.nasa.gov/acmd.html:
+NASA's eleven (11) Federal advisory committees chartered under the Federal Advisory Committee Act (FACA) are listed below.
+The individual advisory committee charters may be found on the NASA Advisory Committee Management Division's Web site at https://oiir.hq.nasa.gov/acmd.html:

-- NASA Advisory Council—The NASA Advisory Council (NAC) provides advice and recommendations to the NASA Administrator on Agency programs, policies, plans, financial controls, and other matters pertinent to the Agency's responsibilities.
-The NAC consists of the Council and five (5) Committees: Aeronautics; Human Exploration and Operations; Institutional; Science; and Technology, Innovation and Engineering.
-Note: All nominations for the NASA Advisory Council must indicate the specific entity of interest, i.e., either the Council or one of its five (5) Committees.
+NASA Advisory Council (Note: All nominations for the NASA Advisory Council must indicate the specific entity of interest, i.e., either the Council or one of its five (5) Committees.)

 Patricia D. Rausch,